replicant1/ESportsReader/README.md

 ## Summary

-This is my answer to the coding challenge for UBank.
+This is my answer to the coding challenge for _company name redacted_.

 ## Philosophy